hugomrdias/it-tar/README.md

 [![dependencies Status](https://david-dm.org/alanshaw/it-tar/status.svg)](https://david-dm.org/alanshaw/it-tar)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-> it-tar is a streaming tar parser (and maybe a generator in the future) and nothing else.
+> it-tar is a streaming tar parser and generator and nothing else.
 It operates purely using async iterables which means you can easily extract/parse tarballs without ever hitting the file system.
 > Note that you still need to gunzip your data if you have a `.tar.gz`.

 ## Install